Damien Chrysostome

 Damien Koffi Anderson Chrysostome (born 24 May 1982) is a Beninese former professional footballer who played as a defender.
 He spent much of his career in the Italian lower leagues before joining French club FC Metz for the 2008–09 season.
 The following two seasons he played for Turkish side Denizlispor.
 He ended his career in Finland with JJK Jyväskylä.
-At international leve, he made 58 appearances for the Benin national team.
+At international level, he made 58 appearances for the Benin national team.

 Club career

 Chrysostome was born in Cotonou, Benin.
 In Italy he was a member of the A.S.
 Cittadella Serie C1 squad for the 2002–03 and 2003–04 seasons and part of the 2004–05 season.
 The rest of 2004–05 was spent with A.S.
 Biellese 1902 in Serie C2.
 He returned to Cittadella for the 2005–06 season, then moved to Associazione Calcio Cuneo 1905 for the 2005–06 season in Serie C2.
 During the 2007–08 season he appeared for Casale in Serie D.